Hypermediaisobar/hyperProxy/README.md

 Other times there is a project which requires a lot of backend software to run, just to edit and test a single, simple CSS or JS file.
 In both cases front-end developer could use a tool that allows working with local files as if they were on the production website.

-While there are great plugins available for various browsers and editors, which allow for dynamic modfication of JavaScript and CSS, they all are browser specific.
+While there are great plugins available for various browsers and editors, which allow for dynamic modification of JavaScript and CSS, they all are browser specific.
 Usually they work only on one or two of the main three browsers.
 That is why a local proxy may be a better solution.
 It allows to override only specific files with local copies, and can work for all the web browsers (or any other applications) at the same time.
 One such proxy is an application called Fiddler, which can be really helpful for debugging websites.

-Node.js is easy to install on all major platforms and scripts are written in JavaScript, so they should be easy to write by any front-end developer, once they know some basic nodejs functions.
+Node.js is easy to install on all major platforms and scripts are written in JavaScript, so they should be easy to write by any front-end developer, once they know some basic Node.js functions.
 If we create a base or a library that implements most of the stuff and there will be only a simple configuration needed for a developer to start overriding URLs, then there will be almost nothing new to learn to start working.
 And there still will be an easy way to implement additional functionality, all in JavaScript.

 hyperProxy is a proxy that should be easy enough to configure and setup by every front-end developer.